tyoung3/sw/docs/design.md

 StreamWork:

+  * does not complicate debugging with subnet logic.
+Subnets are purely design aids.
-  * does not process IPs; it merely creates and assigns channels to the sending and receiving components;
+  * does not process IPs; it merely creates a channel for every stream, assigning the channels to the sending and receiving components;
   * has a number of rules for automatically connecting ports according to their names and modes(sink or source)<!-- ?? show rules -->;
   * implements a text based, context free, program language agnostic, network definition language, SWL;
-  * produces pure GO code with no dependencies other than those required by the components themselves; (The generated code, and supplied components, should run on any platform GO supports;)
+  * produces pure Go code with no dependencies other than those required by the components themselves; (The generated code, should run on any platform Go supports.
+Non-standard components may contain OS dependent code, however.)
   * Component behavior can be controlled via arguments, environment variables, in-stream commands, ordinary IPs, and signals.
   * Each process runs as an independent Go routine.
 Components are free